Technical Overview

 Memory integrity and trust model No content trust tiers.
 No read-time validation.
 No write-event audit log sufficient for rollback.
 Defenses are write-time schema/format correctness only.
 ADR written.
 Trust tiers, audit log, and read-time integrity checks designed.
 Implementation is the next priority for the knowledge graph layer.

-Security / blast radius of poisoned claims Alexandria's propositional framing means a poisoned claim is reasoned from, not just referenced.
+Security / blast radius of poisoned claims Alexandria's propositional framing means a poisoned claim is reasoned from, going beyond mere reference.
 Higher epistemic authority means higher blast radius.
 Three attack vectors identified: direct lesson injection, reflection poisoning, and pipeline injection.
 Mitigations designed (trust tiers + audit log + integrity checks).
 The harness engineering layer (guardrails, eval system, verifier alignment) provides the governance structure; trust tiers extend it to knowledge claims.

 Conflict resolution (clash) When getContext returns contradictory lessons, no resolution logic.
 Agent receives contradictory signals with no guidance.
 Design in progress.
 The knowledge graph's typed connections enable contradiction detection (CONTRADICTS edge type).
 Resolution requires either recency-wins, confidence-wins, or escalate-to-human logic.
 Per NLAH: verifier alignment data (which we now collect) can inform which resolution strategy matches human judgment.